 — Squall Leonhart, Final Fantasy VIII

 - The protector fails to protect the protectee, resulting in the latter's death.
-This will be his or her Greatest Failure.
+This will be their Greatest Failure.
 In this case, the relationship is more likely to be part of the backstory.
-It might have been the former protector's Start of Darkness, as s/he went over to The Dark Side while seeking revenge, or went mad while seeking to bring the protected back.
+It might have been the former protector's Start of Darkness, as they went over to The Dark Side while seeking revenge, or went mad while seeking to bring the protected back.
 Or maybe the protector just cracked and turned into a Death Seeker.
-If the protected person survived despite his failure, the effects will be less severe, but all of the above can still occur — there's just a better chance of redemption later on.
+If the protected person survived despite their failure, the effects will be less severe, but all of the above can still occur—there's just a better chance of redemption later on.
 If the protector has to protect multiple people, and fails at doing so, then they're effectively a Doom Magnet and tend to suffer Survivor Guilt.

 - The protected person is normal, and the protector is not... and the main reason the protected is even in danger is that someone is hunting the protector.
-Thus, the protector feels compelled to part with the protected, or run away from any other responsibilities to keep her safe.
+Thus, the protector feels compelled to part with the protected, or run away from any other responsibilities to keep them safe.
 It almost never works.
-Note that most of the examples in It's Not You, It's My Enemies do not apply here — for it to qualify, protecting that person has to be the character's main driving motivation — so, for example, Spider-Man wouldn't qualify, since he knows he has a greater responsibility to protect the entire city, and the world.
+Note that most of the examples in It's Not You, It's My Enemies do not apply here—for it to qualify, protecting that person has to be the character's main driving motivation—so, for example, Spider-Man wouldn't qualify, since he knows he has a greater responsibility to protect the entire city, and the world.
 (And let's not even mention One More Day...)

-- The protector protects their person, but at the cost of his/her life, or nearly so.
+- The protector protects their person, but at the cost of their own life, or nearly so.
 If the protector dies, it could be a Start of Darkness for the protected, particularly if the protected person has any kind of power.
-If the protector survives, it's more likely to work as a Berserk Button, but it might also compel the protected to try and push him/her away so s/he won't get hurt again.
+If the protector survives, it's more likely to work as a Berserk Button, but it might also compel the protected to try and push them away so they won't get hurt again.

 - The protected person turns out to be The Mole, or just plain bad news.
-The protector likely won't see this, even if other try to tell her/him - and it's fairly likely that s/he won't realize it 'till the protected person finally stabs him in the back.
+The protector likely won't see this, even if other try to tell them—and it's fairly likely that they won't realize it 'till the protected person finally stabs him in the back.
 It can turn out in a lot of different ways, but it's usually quite tragic.
 If the protector kills their (former) protected in response, it'll probably turn out that the traitor was acting under duress, and the protector will be swallowed by grief and regret.
-If the protector dies by the traitor's hand, s/he'll probably realize that s/he really did love her/him, and be swallowed by grief and regret.
-But if the protector continued to insist on protecting the protected, even after s/he's shown her True Colors, s/he might realize that s/he really does love him before s/he kills her/him, and be redeemed by love...
+If the protector dies by the traitor's hand, they'll probably realize that they really did love them, and be swallowed by grief and regret.
+But if the protector continued to insist on protecting the protected, even after they've shown their True Colors, they might realize that they really does love them before they kill them, and be redeemed by love...

 - In the past, the protected person did something for the protector.
-Either saved her/his life, pulled her/him out of non-lethal trouble, gave her/him something s/he needed, befriended him/her when nobody else was willing to, etc. So the protector cherishes said moment in which the protected was there for her/him, feels indebted to them, and decides to protect them as a way to pay them back for their help.
+Either saved their life, pulled them out of non-lethal trouble, gave them something they needed, befriended them when nobody else was willing to, etc. So the protector cherishes said moment in which the protected was there for them, feels indebted to them, and decides to protect them as a way to pay them back for their help.
 Debts must be paid, after all... even if it involves pretty much going to Hell and back to not owe that person anything.

 open/close all folders